Embodied interaction, embodied cognition, abstract mathematics, virtual reality, multiple representations, concreteness fading, higher education

 Three approaches to graph theory exercises: abstraction on paper, manipulated concreteness on tablet, and embodied concreteness in Virtual Reality [Chatain 2023]

-Finally, in order the reconnect the embodied activities with formal representations of mathematical objects, we designed and evaluated two prototypes for input of mathematical expressions in Virtual Reality [Sansonetti 2021].
+As our activities so far focus on intuition building, we then explore how to reconnect the embodied activities with formal representations of mathematical objects.
+In this project, we designed and evaluated two prototypes for input of mathematical expressions in Virtual Reality.

 Two input techniques for mathematics in Virtual Reality [Sansonetti 2021]